syh7/DnDwiki/src/main/resources/parsed/darninia/session 9 - skin to win.md

 + Wacomar gets 1 level of exhaustion

 - enter Orio
-- [Dandy](https://bookstack.hemels.me/books/Darninia/page/dandy) on Fredriks shoulder draws attention
+- Dandy on Fredrik's shoulder draws attention
 - Bilbo comes towards us and wants information about where we got Dandy, and its race
 - we tell nothing but ask about the ferry to [Neuneun](https://bookstack.hemels.me/books/Darninia/page/nenen)
 - 10GP per person, and 5GP per pet